American Girl: American Girl Place

 American Girl Place is a brick-and-mortar store selling American Girl dolls, clothes, and accessories.
 The first store, the 35,000 square-foot American Girl Place, designed by Nancye Green of Donovan/Green, debuted in Chicago, Illinois, in 1998.
 The original American Girl Place on Chicago Avenue also had a restaurant and 150-seat theater.
-It was followed by stores in New York City.
-One of the services the stores provide is a doll hair salon where dolls can get their ears pierced and their nails done.
-The stores also provide a doll hospital service where customers can bring in their doll for repair.
-Pretend "hearing aids" are also available to be added on for 18-inch dolls.
+It was followed by stores in New York City and Los Angeles, and then by additional, smaller stores across the US.
+Every store included some form of food service, and several doll services, including a doll hair salon where dolls can get their ears pierced and their nails done and a doll hospital where customers can bring in their doll for repair.
+Earrings and pretend "hearing aids" are also available to be added on for 18-inch dolls.

-In May 2014, American Girl opened several new stores in Toronto, Ontario and Vancouver, British Columbia in Canada in partnership with Indigo Books and Music.
+In May 2014, American Girl opened several new "store in stores" in Toronto, Ontario and Vancouver, British Columbia in Canada in partnership with Indigo Books and Music.
 All American Girl shops in Indigo stores were permanently closed in July 2023.
 In 2015, the company announced that they were expanding operations in Mexico with two stores at El Palacio de Hierro's Perisur and Interlomas in Mexico City, and a third in Polanco.
 All three Mexico stores closed in January 2018.
 In collaboration with Emirati shopping mall conglomerate Majid Al Futtaim Group, two American Girl stores opened in Dubai in 2017 along with one in Manama, Bahrain in 2018.
 All three stores in the Middle East had closed by 2020.
-As of March 2024, the company has seven remaining retail stores.
+As of February 2025, the company has seven remaining retail stores, all located in the US.

 The Los Angeles flagship store reopened in summer 2023 at Westfield Century City after moving from its original location in The Grove.
 In March 2024, the store formerly located at Galleria Dallas in Dallas moved to The Shops at Park Lane.